Nayan-Bebale/Top_movies_recommandation/README.md

-# 🎬 Top Movie Recommendation Web App 🍿
+# 🎬 CineMatch - Personalized Movie Recommendation App 🍿

-Welcome to the Top Movie Recommendation Web App!
-This Flask-based application provides personalized movie recommendations based on user input, utilizing data from the TMDb API.
-Users can register, log in, manage their watchlist, and receive tailored movie suggestions.
+Welcome to the CineMatch - Personalized Movie Recommendation App!
+This Flask-based application provides personalized movie recommendations based on user input, utilizing data from the TMDb API and see trials by YouTube API's.
+Users can register, log in, manage their watchlist, receive tailored movie suggestions write articals and reviews.

 ## 📑 Table of Contents
 - [Features](#features)